Tando Qaiser: Revenue limits

 Tando Qaiser is one of the three circles of Hyderabad Taluka (rural), with Husri and Hatri being the other two circles.
 Tando Qaisar comprises eight tapas including Tando Qaiser with dehs Tando Qaiser, Dhamchani and Bhindo; Tapo Tando Qaiser-A with dehs Rahuki, Daliwadi and Rajpari; Tapo Tando Hyder with dehs Narejani, Chacha Detho and Bochki; Tapo Tando Hyder-A with dehs Mori and Rukhanpur and Tapo Hussain Thoro with dehs Gul Mohammad Thoro, Hussain Thoro and Ghotana Mati; Tapo A-Hussain Khan Thoro comprises dehs Kunar and Pashaiki; Tapo Moolan consist of dehs Chukhi, Takio, Jewan Shah, Thaheem and Moolan; Tapo Moolan-A consists of dehs Liyar Jagir, Thebo and Almani.

 Economy

 The economy of Tando Qaiser is mainly based on agriculture.
 The town is surrounded by lush green orchards of mango, guava, and jujube (Ziziphus mauritiana).
 Mangoes, guava and jujube from Tando Qaiser are very famous.
 They are not only sold around the country, but also exported to other countries.
 A large number of people are involved in the production, harvest, and marketing of these fruits.

+Tando Qaiser has higher wages for construction, Plumbing and agriculture workers due to higher purchasing power of residents.

 Local businesses and trade services form a major component of the growth of the communal economy.
 Concurrently, such business schemes further serve as viable sources of income for residents.
 Notably, the renowned Tando Qaiser 'bazaar' forms an integral aspect of income generated from business in the locality.